Chau Chak Wing

 Chau Chak-wing (周泽荣 (周澤榮, Zhōu Zéróng); born 1949), is a Chinese-Australian property developer known for his Kingold Group business based in Guangzhou, People's Republic of China (PRC).
-He became a naturalised citizen of Australia after emigrating there from Hong Kong.
-Journalists and think tanks have reported on Chau's links to Chinese Communist Party entities and interests throughout his career.
+Journalists and think tanks have reported on Chau's links to Chinese Communist Party (CCP) entities and interests throughout his career.

-Early life
+Early life and career

 Chau was born in Guangdong Province, PRC.
 He has been described as being either of Chaozhou or Shantou heritage.
 Chau emigrated from Chaozhou to Hong Kong in the 1970s.
 After further emigrating to Australia in the 1980s, he returned to live in Guangdong in 1988.

-Career

-In the early 1990s, Chau founded the Kingold Group.
+In the early 1990s, Chau founded the Kingold Group (sometimes referred to as the Qiao Xin Group).
 The group's main interests are property, finance, education, hospitality, healthcare and media.

 In 2004, Chau received an honorary doctorate from Keuka College in the United States.

 In September 2005, Chau founded the Australia China Friendship and Exchange Association (ACFEA).

-Chau served as a co-patron along with Major-General Michael Jeffery (AC, CVO, MC), the former Governor-General of Australia, until his death in 2020.
+Since August 2011, Chau has served as the chairman for the Guangdong Huaxing Bank, previously serving as a director.

 New Express Daily

 In 2001, Chau joint-ventured with the Guangzhou, PRC, provincial government's Yangcheng Evening News to commence publishing the New Express Daily there.

 In 2004, Chau established the pro-Beijing The Australian New Express Daily (澳洲新快报), a simplified character Chinese-language newspaper published in Australia under the management of his daughter Winky Chow, a former ethnic policy affairs adviser to New South Wales State Premier Bob Carr.
 Carr presided over its official launch.
-The newspaper has engaged directly in promotion of pro-Chinese government in Australia.
-In 2009, Chau told The Age in an interview, "'[t]he Chinese government has found this newspaper very commendable because we never have any negative reporting.
+The newspaper has engaged directly in promotion of Chinese government interests in Australia.
+In 2009, Chau told The Age in an interview, "[t]he Chinese government has found this newspaper very commendable because we never have any negative reporting."
+Chinese foreign policy expert Bates Gill cited The Australian New Express Daily as an example of Chinese government influence.

+The Australian New Express Daily ceased printing newspapers in 2019 and eventually stopped updating its websites and social media in 2021.

 Personal life

+Chau is married to his wife, So Chun Chau.
+They have three children, including their son, Eric, and daughter, Winky.
+Eric attended the University of Technology Sydney, studying design.

 Chau has been noted as being friends with many individuals holding governmental power in Guangdong at one time, including Xie Fei (Guangdong CCP committee secretary from 1991 to 1998) and Lin Shusen (Guangzhou CCP deputy committee secretary in 1997 and party secretary in 2002).
 Chau stated his connections were due to his chairing of business groups.